RandomStudio/tether/README.md

 To make a Tether system, the following conventions are applied:

-1. A single MQTT broker with a known IP address or hostname that is reachable by all Tether agents
+1. All communication passes through a MQTT message broker
-2. A standardised, 3 part topic route convention (`agent-role/grouping-or-id/plug-name`)
+2. A standardised, 3 part topic route convention (`agent-role/grouping-or-id/plug-name`) is applied
-3. The expectation that MessagePack will be used for the contents of the messages
+3. MessagePack is be used for the contents of the messages

-### 1. The Broker
+### 1. The MQTT Broker

+#### Why Pub/Sub?

+The [Publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) ("Pub/Sub") is a well-established approach that allows for flexible network topologies and an "event-based" architecture.
+It is most commonly used in distributed systems; for example, [Amazon AWS describes the benefits](https://aws.amazon.com/pub-sub-messaging/benefits/) as follows:

+> In modern cloud architecture, applications are decoupled into smaller, independent building blocks that are easier to develop, deploy and maintain.
+Publish/Subscribe (Pub/Sub) messaging provides instant event notifications for these distributed applications.

+> The Publish Subscribe model enables event-driven architectures and asynchronous parallel processing, while improving performance, reliability and scalability.

+In our experience, this is a good fit for on-site digital art/media "installations" as well, since these are often composed of multiple pieces of software and hardware devices.
+These individual pieces are often completely independent (they run in parallel) and yet need to communicate with one another.
+Careful coordination of all the parts is what allows us to build systems that function as complete "experiences" - robust and seamless.

+Messages are organised under "topics", so that:

+- Agents publish messages without needing to worry about the Agents (if any) that will actually receive them
+- Not all Agents (subscribers) need to receive and process all messages
+- Well-named topics can help describe the contents of the data in the messages

-#### Why MQTT?
+#### Why MQTT specifically?

-- Widely-supported standard, especially for IOT and distributed systems
+- Widely-supported standard for Pub/Sub messaging, especially for IOT and distributed systems
-- Supports flexible publish/subscribe patterns (one to one, one to many, many to many, etc.)
+- Supports flexible publish/subscribe patterns (one to one, one to many, many to many, etc.) and efficient queueing of messages to facilitate this
-- Works via TCP sockets as well as WebSocket; therefore usable from many different environments and programming languages, as well as the browser
+- Works via standard TCP sockets as well as WebSocket; therefore usable from many different environments and programming languages, as well as the browser

 #### Where is my broker?